MdEahiaMondal/vue-juice/README.md

 ### Example:
 >` mounted() {
     console.log(
-      this
-        .$strLimit("typesetting industry.
+      this.$strLimit("typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an")
     );
     console.log(this.$reverse("hello world"));